Environment, Health and Safety Excellence = Competitive Advantage

 I invite all our customers to sign the UN Global Compact and join the PSCI initiative.
 Each company in our industry can create better healthcare products in a responsible and efficient way, and our impact collectively has the potential to be enormous.
 Considering how large and far-reaching the pharmaceutical supply chain is, we are talking about major EHS impacts across the globe.
 That’s the rare situation where everyone wins.

-Elizabeth Girardi-Schoen is Vice President of Global Environment and Sustainability.
-She has more than 30 years of environment, health, safety and sustainability experience in different roles for pharmaceutical (and other industries) industries and as a consultant.
-Elizabeth is located in New Jersey and works across TEVA’s global business units.
+Pascal Michoux is Vice President of Global EHS for TAPI and Biologics.
+He has more than 32 years of environment, health, safety and sustainability experience in different roles for pharmaceutical industries.
+Pascal is located in Milan and works across TAPI and Biologics business units.

 To learn more about Teva’s EHS commitment and the benefits it has for customers and their communities please contact us.